 5. Score Discounts & Coupons

-Another way to make money with Panda Research is to use its discounts and coupon features.
+Another way to make money online with Panda Research is to use its discounts and coupon features.

 However, this feature sounds a lot better on paper than it does in reality.